 IRISH NATIONAL STUD & JAPANESE GARDENS - Racehorses are conceived, born & raised on Tully's famous Stud Farm, long the source of thoroughbred champions.
 The Japanese Gardens are the finest of their kind in Europe and symbolise the "Life of Man", tracing the journey of a soul from oblivion to eternity.
-Also visit St. Fiachra's Garden & the Horse Museum (includes a tribute to Arkle, the greatest steeplechaser ever).
+Also visit St. Fiachra's Garden & the Horse Museum.
 150,000 visitors every year.
 Guided tours of the Stud.
-Self guide leaflet available for Japanese Gardens, Saint Fiachra's Garden & Horse Museum. www.irishnationalstud.ie/ visitors Irish National Stud, Tully, Kildare.
+Self-guide leaflet available for Japanese Gardens, Saint Fiachra's Garden & Horse Museum. www.irishnationalstud.ie/visitors Irish National Stud, Tully, Kildare.
 Tel: 045 521617.